 The same applies for your ecommerce website.
 It's all about leaning into the content, offers, and value-added goods and services that your customers care about.
 Digging into your CLV data can help you devise new strategies for improving the way your customers engage with your business and ultimately convert more sales.

 One of the most significant advantages of calculating CLV is that this information can help you segment your customers in useful ways.
 For example, you may find it beneficial to segment customers into groups based on profitability and then look for similarities among the members of each group.

-This valuable information can help you decide where to spend your marketing resources or what changes you should make to your next product design or software deployment.
+These are just a few examples of virtually limitless customer segmentation based on what is relevant to your ecommerce site.
+This valuable information can help you decide where to spend your marketing resources.
+It can also help you determine changes you should make to your next product design or software deployment.

 You may feel a bit overwhelmed when you consider how many steps are involved with calculating CLV, but don’t worry.
 If you take it one step at a time, you’ll have no problem.

 There are several popular approaches business owners take to calculate CLV.
 One of the most straightforward strategies includes the following steps:

 To complete one final step for CLV calculation, multiply customer value by average customer lifespan.
 This figure represents the revenue you can reasonably expect the average customer to generate for your business throughout their relationship with you.